adamhl8/inspectarr/README.md

 - `--output <md|json>`: The type of output to generate ("json" implies --quiet) (default: "md")
 - `--quiet`: Suppress all output except the markdown/JSON
 - `--short-headers`: Use the field aliases as the markdown table headers (can help reduce the width of the table)
+- `--all`: Show fields that are hidden by default in the markdown table

 **Sonarr-specific flags:**

 By default, media from Sonarr is displayed by series.

+- `--by-episode`: Display media by individual episode
 - `--by-season`: Display media by individual season
-- `--by-episode`: Display media by individual episode